signnow/java-sample-app/src/main/resources/static/samples/EmbeddedSenderWithFormAndFirstSigner/ReadMe.md

 - Invite status tracking errors
 - Document download failures

-All errors are logged and returned to the frontend with appropriate user-friendly messages.
+All errors are returned to the frontend with appropriate user-friendly messages.
 The frontend displays error messages to users and provides retry functionality for failed operations.

 ## Security Considerations